 Note that the Publish API Product checkbox becomes selectable and is automatically selected.
 Check this if you want to automatically generate a product when you build the new API proxy.
 The autogenerated product will be created with an association to the new API proxy.
 If you have an existing product with which you want to associate this new API, be sure to clear this checkbox so that you don't create an unnecessary product.
 For information about products, see What is an API product?

-The default OAuth endpoint exposes the following endpoint URI:
+The oauth proxy exposes the following endpoint URI:

 Publish this URI to developers who need to obtain access tokens.
 App developers configure their apps to call this endpoint, presenting their consumer key and secret pairs to obtain access tokens.